-This exemption allows specified financial institutions to trade short-term debt instruments that have a designated rating with permitted clients, without having to register.
+This exemption allows specified financial institutions to trade short-term debt instruments with permitted clients, without having to register.
 The exemption is available in all jurisdictions of Canada, except Ontario.
 In Ontario, there are alternate exemptions that may be available for trading in short-term debt instruments, including the exemptions in section 35.1 of the Securities Act (Ontario) and section 4.1 of the Ontario Securities Commission Rule 45-501 Ontario Prospectus and Registration Exemptions.